joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 I went through Moore et al.'s analysis step by step to see if I could extend it to show why the projection of the walk onto the PCA basis would always be a Lissajous curve.
-I was simultaneously talking about random walks to anyone who would listen (except my manager since this was not an "approved" topic).
-Fortunately one of the people who was willing to listen to me was Jascha Sohl-Dickstein, and he pointed out to me that the matrices I was working with were close to being circulant matrices, and how the eigenvectors of circulant matrices are Fourier modes.
+I was simultaneously talking about random walks to anyone who would listen.
+Fortunately one of the people who was willing to listen to me was Jascha Sohl-Dickstein, and he pointed out to me that the matrices I was working with were close to being circulant matrices, and that the eigenvectors of circulant matrices are Fourier modes.
 This it turned out to be a key insight.
-With a few weeks of effort I was able to work out a derivation that showed that the projection of a high dimensional random walk onto the PCA components would be a Lissajous curve.
+With some more effort I was able to work out a derivation that showed that the projection of a high dimensional random walk onto the PCA components would be a Lissajous curve.